-We use special tools to check your electrical system testing power levels, seeing how much electricity flows through, and finding problems.
-We check each breaker’s speed, look for burnt wires, and trace lines to spot shorts or faults.
+We use special tools to check your electrical system, testing power levels, seeing how much electricity flows through, and finding problems.
+We test each breaker’s speed, look for burnt wires, and trace lines to spot shorts or faults.
 This detailed checking helps us fix the real issue, not just cover it up.

 We figure out why your breakers keep tripping instead of just flipping them back on.
 Our testing tools measure power loads, find shorts, and spot worn parts.
 Most electrical issues have clear causes that show up when we test properly.